-Second, to focus on high-quality posts, we removed the posts~that did not have an accepted answer which contained dependency~version information.
+Second, to focus on high-quality posts, \todoq{we removed \todocr{7,301} posts~that did not have an accepted answer and \todocr{35,327 posts} that did not contain dependency~version information}.
 The information of dependency versions~was~considered as important to determine root causes and fix patterns~of~DBs.
 We used regular expression matching to check the existence of version information.
 This restricted our selection to \todo{3,814} posts.